Operator: Horse Hill Developments Ltd; UK Oil and Gas plc (UKOG) has a controlling 85% interest

 There is controversy about whether the earthquakes are caused by the drilling.
 A workshop convened by the Oil and Gas Authority in October 2018 to investigate the cause of the earthquakes concluded there was no causal link between oil drilling and seismic events.
 However, this was not a unanimous conclusion – and it was only reached as the workshop disregarded the existence of the Horse Hill well site altogether, as they believed there was no activity there at the time of the first quake.
 This was later established to be false.

 An independent assessment by geologists at Edinburgh University reached the opposite conclusion.
 Their report, ‘Further Potential for Earthquakes from Oil Exploration in the Weald’, published in February 2019, said: “Our assessment supports the concern that Horse Hill oil exploration triggered the earthquakes.
 We infer that future oil exploration and production close to critically stressed faults in the Weald is likely to result in similar earthquake events.”

-- Read about a legal challenge to the 2019 planning permission
+- Read about the legal challenge to the latest planning permission

 - Read news about Horse Hill on Drill or Drop